bchenSyd/relay-digest-0.9/readme.md

 ## component `SearchContainer` was rendered with variables that differ from the variables used to fetch fragment `viewer`.
 The fragment was fetched with variables `{"status":"passed"}`, but rendered with variables `{"status":"any"}
 query -> field ->fragment->field->fragment->filed.....      __path__ contains the hierachy, see section ## about __path__ below

+call stack:
 ```
 throw 'RelayContainer: component A was rendered with varialbes xx that differ from the variables used to fetch..'
+RelayContainer.validateFragmentProp // if not in production
-getfragment + validateFragmentProp  //getfragment then calls `buildContainerFragment` to build a fragment AST
+RelayContainer.getfragment   //getfragment then calls `buildContainerFragment` to build a fragment AST
-_updateFragmentPointers
-_initialize
+RelayContainer._updateFragmentPointers
+RelayContainer._initialize
 ```

 what it is saying is that: I've a fragment (with variables#1) , and my parent has passed me a field( where my fragment is defined on) , e.g.